 It’s a material that is sometimes also referred to as Quartrboard, Isorel, hernit, karlit, torex, treetex, and pressboard.

 Besides siding, Masonite was also used for projects such as interior walls, underlay for flooring, shelving construction, etc.

 Masonite was typically formed to look like real wood, with a natural-looking grain and texture.

 These Masonite boards come in different varieties based on styles that include lap siding, shiplap edge panel siding, and square edge siding.

-When need to be refinished there is also a variety of finishes to choose from which includes pre-primed, pre-stained, and pre-painted.
+When it needs to be refinished, there is also a variety of finishes to choose from, which includes pre-primed, pre-stained, and pre-painted.

 Problems With Masonite Siding